 - High reliability.
 For data integrity, eXtremeDB transactions support the ACID properties, ensuring that operations grouped into transactions will complete together or the database will be rolled back to the pre-transaction state.

 - Native language APIs, as well as SQL.
 The native language API for C/C++ derives from the given application’s database schema and thus reflects the purpose for which it is being used.
 For the runtime environment, this means more reliable code – the C/C++ compiler will catch data typing and assignment errors when the application is built.
 This makes eXtremeDB-based applications more reliable, since it is much harder for coding errors to make it into the final build.
-For C# and Java, the language itself can be the schema language by incorporating decorations into the class definitions, which are used at runtime to build the database dictionary.
+For Java, the language itself can be the schema language by incorporating decorations into the class definitions, which are used at runtime to build the database dictionary.
 Multiple languages can use the same database by using one language to generate the database schema for the other language(s).
 C# can be used with the ODBC .NET Managed Provider.

 eXtremeDB is designed for High-Performance: optimized memory managers, hash and tree-based indices, multiple data layouts, transactions with priority scheduling and an application-specific API.